Introduction

 - Field Capacity

-- Maximum moisture soil can retain post-drainage
+- The maximum moisture soil can hold after drainage.

 - Capillary Action

-- Water movement through soil particles
+- Describes the movement of water through soil particles.

 Pro Tips and Alternative Methods for Foundation Watering